aosasona/rollover/README.md

 # Rollover

-Rollover allows you to backup your configs and scripts to your Github/Gitlab automatucally using a pre-specified list.
+Rollover allows you to backup your configs and scripts to your Github/Gitlab automatically using a pre-specified list.

 ## Getting Started